 Krill oil is extracted from krill, which are small, shrimp-like crustaceans found in oceans worldwide.

-The majority of krill oil supplements are derived from antarctic krill, which is an incredibly rich source of eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA), two essential omega-3 fatty acids with various potential health benefits.
+The majority of krill oil supplements are derived from Antarctic krill, which is an incredibly rich source of eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA), two essential omega-3 fatty acids with various potential health benefits.

-Krill oil has become a popular alternative to fish oil supplements as it contains the antioxidant astaxanthin, which helps prevent fatty acid oxidation, making krill oil more stable and less prone to turning rancid.
+Krill oil has become a popular alternative to fish oil supplements as it contains the antioxidant astaxanthin, which helps minimize fatty acid oxidation, making krill oil more stable and less prone to turning rancid.

 In contrast to marine omega-3 fish oils extracted from fatty fish, krill oil contains EPA and DHA in a phospholipid form, which is more bioavailable and significantly better absorbed than fish oil.